 Neuralink and You: A Human-AI Symbiosis

-Neuralink is a brain-machine interface that connects humans with computers.
-Now on the verge of clinical trials, it will one day help drive the symbiosis between humans and artificial intelligence.
+Neuralink is developing a brain-machine interface that connects humans with computers.
+Initially targeting medical uses, its descendants may ultimately drive the symbiosis between humans and artificial intelligence.

 What is Neuralink?

 Elon Musk founded Neuralink in 2016, investing $100 million in a team of neuroscientists, biochemists, and robotics engineers.
 In short order, they re-engineered brain implants with three key breakthroughs:

 - High-Bandwidth.
 Neuralink scaled up the electrode count from around 100 to 3,072 electrodes.
 They're dotted along 96 neural threads, each about the 1/20th the thickness of a human hair.

 - Automated Installation.
 Neuralink's neurosurgical robot installs the 7-micron electrode threads much deeper, and with greater precision, than any human surgeon.